The Dos and Don'ts of Eating with a Beard

 One of the most effective strategies is to keep your beard trimmed and clean.
 Regular grooming and maintenance can help to prevent food from getting caught in the beard hair and can also make it easier to manage utensils during a meal.

 Open wide!
 Yes, that right, make sure you are opening your mouth as wide as possible to avoid touching your beard or mustache.
-This won't work with all foods but honestly, getting used to opening your mouth as wide as you can while eating will helps a lot!
+This won't work with all foods but honestly, getting used to opening your mouth as wide as you can while eating will help a lot!

 Keep your food portions small and bite sized.
 The smaller the food the easier it will be to handle and there will be less chance of touching your glorious mane.